 Keeping a constant pool temperature keeps potentially harmful microorganisms at bay.

 Cold pool temperatures cause issues in addition to hot ones.
 The National Center for Cold Water Safety states that water temperatures below 78 degrees Fahrenheit can start to affect breathing in swimmers.
 This is especially true for people who already have impaired respiratory function, such as those with COPD and asthma.

-Swimmers will find it progressively more difficult to breathe as the temperature drops from 70°F to 60°F. It’s not comfortable at first, but your body will adjust.
+Swimmers will find breathing progressively more difficult as the temperature drops from 70°F to 60°F. It’s not comfortable at first, but your body will adjust.

-Danger lies with jumping into a pool that’s between 50°F and 60°F. Unless you spend lots of time swimming in icy cold waters, the unacclimated body treats water temperatures between 50°F and 60°F as it would at 35°F, according to The National Center for Cold Water Safety.
+The danger lies in jumping into a pool between 50°F and 60°F. Unless you spend lots of time swimming in icy cold waters, the unacclimated body treats water temperatures between 50°F and 60°F as it would at 35°F, according to The National Center for Cold Water Safety.